xspec/xspec/CONTRIBUTING.md

 | `schema` | Schema for .xspec files |

 Note that type is mandatory and scope is optional and both values should be written in lower case.

+### Example

-Here are some examples of valid commit message with type and scope:
+Here are some examples of valid pull request title with type and scope:

 ```
 feat(xslt): add XSLT code coverage transformation scenario